chinapedia/wikipedia.abstract.en/Page/Prime_number.md

 Prime numbers are of central importance to number theory but also have many applications to other areas within mathematics, including abstract algebra and elementary geometry.
 For example, it is possible to place prime numbers of points in a two-dimensional grid so that no three are in a line, or so that every triangle formed by three of the points has large area.[187]
 Another example is Eisenstein's criterion, a test for whether a polynomial is irreducible based on divisibility of its coefficients by a prime number and its square.[188]

-Sum_of_knots3.svg The concept of prime number is so important that it has been generalized in different ways in various branches of mathematics.
+The concept of prime number is so important that it has been generalized in different ways in various branches of mathematics.
 Generally, "prime" indicates minimality or indecomposability, in an appropriate sense.
 For example, the prime field of a given field is its smallest subfield that contains both 0 and 1.
 It is either the field of rational numbers or a finite field with a prime number of elements, whence the name.[189]
 Often a second, additional meaning is intended by using the word prime, namely that any object can be, essentially uniquely, decomposed into its prime components.
 For example, in knot theory, a prime knot is a knot that is indecomposable in the sense that it cannot be written as the connected sum of two nontrivial knots.
 Any knot can be uniquely expressed as a connected sum of prime knots.[190]
 The prime decomposition of 3-manifolds is another example of this type.[191]

 Beyond mathematics and computing, prime numbers have potential connections to quantum mechanics, and have been used metaphorically in the arts and literature.
 They have also been used in evolutionary biology to explain the life cycles of cicadas.

 Constructible polygons and polygon partitions

-Pentagon_construct.gif.|alt=Construction of a regular pentagon using straightedge and compass]] Fermat primes are primes of the form
+.|alt=Construction of a regular pentagon using straightedge and compass]] Fermat primes are primes of the form

 _F__(_k_) = 2^(2^(_k_)) + 1,
 with k a natural number.[192]
 They are named after Pierre de Fermat, who conjectured that all such numbers are prime.
 The first five of these numbers – 3, 5, 17, 257, and 65,537 – are prime,[193] but F₅ is composite and so are all other Fermat numbers that have been verified as of 2017.[194]
 A regular n-gon is constructible using straightedge and compass if and only if the odd prime factors of n (if any) are distinct Fermat primes.[195]
 Likewise, a regular n-gon may be constructed using straightedge, compass, and an angle trisector if and only if the prime factors of n are any number of copies of 2 or 3 together with a (possibly empty) set of distinct Pierpont primes, primes of the form 2^(a)3^(b) + 1.[196]